amansaini/Woocommerce-Extra-Price-Fields/readme.txt

 == Changelog ==
+= 1.4 =
+* Fixed issue with info not showing up for variable prices.

+= 1.3 =
+* Fixed warnings.

 = 1.2 =
 * Now works with variable products.

 = 1.1.1 =
-* Chanegd the field to string from number in admin
+* Changed the field to string from number in admin
 * Updated backend screenshot

 = 1.1 =